 It’s splendid atop a smoothie……

 Making your own granola can be such a fun activity with the family.
 You can get the kids to measure, chop and mix.
 You could take turns to stir the mixture when its in the oven (under supervision).
 It’s valuable for the children to understand the importance of using and eating wonderful, natural, wholesome ingredients.
 Also, of course, the excellent taste and flavor is absolutely incomparable to the packaged stuff available out there.
 Mornings should be about a happy belly full of a whole bunch of goodness!!

 and it’s also delish with homemade yogurt and fresh fruits……..

 Try it as a topping on this Mango Apricot Nanaicecream.
 It will knock your socks off!!

 Blitz 3 frozen bananas with 1 frozen mango and 6 frozen apricots in your blender.
 Add 4/5 Tbsp ( or more) of yogurt to help in blending.
 What you will get is a soft serve consistency mixture.
 Taste and adjust for sweetness.
 I usually never add any sweetener.
 Scoop it out in glasses/ bowls, top with more fresh fruit, granola and devour immediately.
 You could pop it in the freezer for a bit if you want to eat this later.

 *All fruits should be chopped before freezing.

-This granola recipe has been adapted from here.
+This Banana Granola recipe has been adapted from here.
 They have a great collection of fabulous vegetarian recipes.
-Bananas bring a mild flavor and sweetness.
-I added sunflower seeds , dates, popped amaranth and also this amazing raw organic chocolate from Earthloaf to this recipe.
-You can use any good quality dark chocolate or leave it out all together.
+Bananas bring a mild flavour and sweetness.
+I added sunflower seeds, dates, popped amaranth and also this amazing raw organic chocolate from Earthloaf to this recipe.
+You can use any good quality dark chocolate or leave it out altogether.